 Data speaks.
 It can persuade new ideas, motivate change, disrupt innovation, elevate brands, stir controversy and expose truths.
 It matters to consumers, salespeople, CEOs, businesses, investors and most importantly, media.
-So, naturally it should matter to PR pros.
+So, naturally it should matter to PR and communications pros.

 While the media is constantly fighting for readership in a world of clickbait, listicles and memes, the most credible names in media are unwavering in their commitment to publish content grounded in or informed by statistically-valid data.

 Just as data is the foundation of credible journalism, it should be the foundation of PR programs.
 Data should inform all content, messaging, branding, measurement and the stories you pitch to the media.
-Your clients should demand a data-driven program, and quite frankly, you should too.
-Data-driven pitches build your PR credibility with top-tier media.

-While data should inform all aspects of your PR program — from setting and measuring goals, to identifying influencers, generating leads and more — it should certainly be the epicenter of all content and pitches.
+While data should inform all aspects of your PR program — from setting and measuring goals, to identifying influencers, generating leads and more — it should certainly be the epicenter of all content and narrative development.
 A data-driven content plan includes a smart mix of the following data tactics, which have been ranked in terms of cost (high to low):

-Surveying / Polling
+Surveying / polling

-Using an outside survey tool is one of the most effective ways to generate data for both B2B and B2C clients — you can control the audience and questions you want answered.
+Using an outside survey tool is one of the most effective ways to generate data for both B2B and B2C brands — you can control the audience and questions you want answered.
 Cost varies greatly based on the tools used.

 “Niche surveying” — which is typically used for polling hard-to-target demographics, such as IT decision makers in the cybersecurity space — is best performed by data powerhouses like Forrester, Wakefied, Harris, Edison, etc. This type of surveying will run at least $10,000 to $30,000 on the low end, as they include the initial question design; recruiting, interviewing and incentivizing niche participants; as well as tabulation, analysis, custom paneling and final data report creation.